 Do we still trust polls?

-You can see the full data here and the questionnaire here.
+You can see the full data here.

 Have more questions on how this poll was done, or how polls work in general?
 Share them with us.

-Methodology: This SurveyMonkey poll was conducted online from August 24-31, 2023 among a national sample of 20,191 adults.
-Respondents for this survey were selected from the more than 2 million people who take surveys on the SurveyMonkey platform each day.
-The modeled error estimate for this survey is plus or minus 1.0 percentage points.
-Data have been weighted for age, race, sex, education, and geography using the Census Bureau’s American Community Survey to reflect the demographic composition of the United States age 18 and over.
+This 19th News ‘State of Our Nation’ poll was powered by SurveyMonkey, the fast, intuitive feedback management platform where 20 million questions are answered daily.
+It was conducted online from September 8-15, 2025, among a national sample of 20,807 US adults 18+.
+Respondents were selected from the more than 1.5 million people who take surveys on SurveyMonkey each day.
+Results for this non-probability survey have an error estimate of plus or minus 1.0 percentage point.
+Data have been weighted for age, race, sex, education, and geography using the Census Bureau’s American Community Survey to reflect the demographic composition of the United States aged 18 and over.
 In addition, data for transgender respondents have been weighted for political party identification and gender using the KFF/The Washington Post Trans Survey to reflect the demographic composition of that subgroup.
+Learn more about SurveyMonkey’s research methodology.